soobinseo/Tacotron-pytorch/README.md

    	```

 ## Data
 I used LJSpeech dataset which consists of pairs of text script and wav files.
 The complete dataset (13,100 pairs) can be downloaded [here](https://keithito.com/LJ-Speech-Dataset/).
-I refered https://github.com/keithito/tacotron for the preprocessing code.
+I referred https://github.com/keithito/tacotron for the preprocessing code.

 ## File description
   * `hyperparams.py` includes all hyper parameters that are needed.